Azure/azure-kusto-labs/kafka-integration/confluent-cloud/4-configure-spark.md

 <br>

 ## 4. Download a public dataset and curate it for use in the lab
-Review the code first, in the notebook, "2-crimes-data-curation" and then run the notebook using the "Run all" button at the top of the notebook.<br>
+Review the code first, in the notebook, "2-crimes-data-curation" and then run the notebook using the "Run all" button at the top of the notebook.
 In this notebook, we download Chicago crimes public dataset and curate it.

 ![Spark](images/04-curate-01.png)
 <br>